 It is important to note that these days our soil is not as rich in nutrients and minerals as it used to be, which makes it hard to get all of the antioxidants your body could really use.
 It might be useful to consider taking an antioxidant supplement, like Just Add Water®, with extra superfoods.
 That being said, these are some of our favorite plant-based food sources of antioxidants you can pick up at the grocery store!
 (Remember to buy organic if possible)

 - Vitamin C: Broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, leafy greens (turnip, mustard, beet, collards), acerola cherry, honeydew, kale, kiwi, lemon, orange, papaya, snow peas, strawberries, sweet potato, tomatoes, and bell peppers

 - Vitamin E: Almonds, avocado, Swiss chard, leafy greens (beet, mustard, turnip), peanuts, red peppers, spinach (boiled), and sunflower seeds.
 FUN FACT – there are eight chemical forms of vitamin E present in foods

 - Carotenoids including beta-carotene and lycopene: Apricots, asparagus, beets, broccoli, cantaloupe, carrots, bell peppers, kale, mangos, turnip and collard greens, oranges, peaches, pink grapefruit, pumpkin, winter squash, spinach, sweet potato, tangerines, tomatoes, and watermelon

-- Zinc: sesame seeds, pumpkin seeds, chickpeas, lentils, cashews, fortified cereals
+- Zinc: Sesame seeds, pumpkin seeds, chickpeas, lentils, cashews, and fortified cereals

 - Phenolic compounds: